webfactory/WebfactoryPolyglotBundle/README.md

 Note that it is not necessary to do this in the translations class (`DocumentTranslation` in the above examples), since that class represents the values of a single locale only and never contains `TranslatableInterface` instances.

-## Planned Features / Wish List

-For now, each entity has one fixed primary locale.
-We have encountered cases in which some records were only available in a language different from the primary locale.
-Therefore, we want to remove the primary locale annotation and store this information in an attribute.
-This would allow each record to have its own primary locale.

 ## Credits, Copyright and License